Absolute Boyfriend: Korean adaptation

 On February 23, 2018, according to the online platform Naver and media news site Newsen, Korean cable network OCN is in talks to adapt the manga with "Romantic Comedy King" as its working title.
-On March 15, 2018, Song Ji Hyo and Chun Jung Myung were cast as leads.
-On April 10, 2018, Song Ji-hyo reportedly decline the role while Yeo Jin-goo is in talks and is taking consideration.
-On May 30, 2018, reports confirmed Yeo Jin-goo and Girl's Day Bang Min-ah as leads while Hong Jong-hyun is still in talks.
-Their first script reading was held on June 22, 2018 and filming began in July.
-The drama will be written by Yang Hyuk-moon (Secret Healer) and will be directed by Jung Jung-hwa with no confirmed broadcasting station and air date just yet.
-The drama finished filming in December 2018 and is currently airing on SBS from May 2019.
+On March 15, Song Ji-hyo and Chun Jung-myung were cast as leads.
+On April 10, Song Ji-hyo rejected the role while Yeo Jin-goo was in talks and taking consideration.
+On May 30, reports confirmed Yeo Jin-goo and Girl's Day member Bang Min-ah as leads while Hong Jong-hyun was still in talks.
+Their first script reading was held on June 22, 2018, and filming began in July.
+The series was written by Yang Hyuk-moon (Secret Healer) and directed by Jung Jung-hwa.
+The drama finished filming in December 2018 and is airing on SBS from May 2019.